 If a traditional wedding is something too extravagant and mainstream, a beach ceremony will be a fine selection that will meet all your expectations and needs.
-A classic beach ceremony would be amongst golden white sand along with coconut trees swaying in harmony to the gentle breeze that carries the waves to the shore, where the sound of the crashing waves builds the anxiety and adds to the drama, while the atmosphere is damp with the smell of salt and the setting sun overlooking your ceremony fills the sky with mesmerising colors making it a picturesque ceremony.
+A classic beach ceremony would be amongst golden white sand along with coconut trees swaying in harmony to the gentle breeze that carries the waves to the shore, where the sound of the crashing waves builds the anxiety and adds to the drama, while the atmosphere is damp with the smell of salt and the setting sun overlooking your ceremony fills the sky with mesmerising colors making it a picturesque backdrop.
 There are a few things to keep in mind when you have a beach ceremony, like the winds changing the direction of your hair or it affecting your outfit, people passing by and tourists craning their necks and crowding to get a sneak peek at what is happening.
 You will also have to put up with the sun and the briny air ruining your make-up.
 Along with these here are a few more things to keep in mind:

 DRESSING TO SUITE THE OUTDOORS